Grapes: 44% Pinot Noir + 38% Chenin Blanc + 18% Pinot Blanc

 Soils: Clay, sand, sandstone with basalt

-Vinification: Blended and bottled while still fermenting, with 18 grams of
+Vinification: Blended and bottled while still fermenting, with 18 grams of residual sugar, disgorged in the early spring of the following year

 Fining or Filtering: None